reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 12. [(Prerelease UI) Stored XSS via role name in JSON chart](https://hackerone.com/reports/520630) to New Relic - 45 upvotes, $2500
 13. [User can run monitors at private locations, which he has no access to](https://hackerone.com/reports/681001) to New Relic - 39 upvotes, $3000
 14. [Stored XSS in Brower `name` field reflected in two pages](https://hackerone.com/reports/348076) to New Relic - 38 upvotes, $3000
-15. [[NR Insights] Pull any Insights/NRQL data from any NR account](https://hackerone.com/reports/397137) to New Relic - 34 upvotes, $2500
+15. [Bypass of my three other reports #267636 + #255894 + #271861 - (IDOR) Ability to see full name associated with other New Relic accounts](https://hackerone.com/reports/320173) to New Relic - 35 upvotes, $1500
-16. [Bypass of my three other reports #267636 + #255894 + #271861 - (IDOR) Ability to see full name associated with other New Relic accounts](https://hackerone.com/reports/320173) to New Relic - 34 upvotes, $1500
+16. [[NR Insights] Pull any Insights/NRQL data from any NR account](https://hackerone.com/reports/397137) to New Relic - 34 upvotes, $2500
 17. [SSRF in alerts.newrelic.com exposes entire internal network](https://hackerone.com/reports/198690) to New Relic - 33 upvotes, $0
 18. [Users can enable API access for free via mass assignment](https://hackerone.com/reports/267781) to New Relic - 28 upvotes, $0
 19. [The impossibility of inclusion of the trial (BROWSER)](https://hackerone.com/reports/460428) to New Relic - 26 upvotes, $200